 Tip #1 Choose an Up-do

-We know the idea of long hair, flowing in a soft breeze, sounds incredibly romantic.
-It definitely can be!
-However, wind and hair can be an issue since there isn’t a guarantee that it’ll be a soft breeze, rather than a gust of wind.
-If the wind is more than a breeze then you could have an issue with your hair blowing in your mouth while you are saying your vows and/or hair stuck in your lip gloss as it blows across your face (ew).
-It could become frustrating and make for some rather unflattering photos of the ceremony.
-This can happen in any of the beaches in the Dominican Republic or any beach in the world.
+The idea of long hair flowing in the breeze sounds incredibly romantic.
+And it definitely can be!
+However, combining that flowy hair with the ocean breeze can be an issue.
+There’s no guarantee you’ll get a soft breeze and not huge gusts of wind.
+And if it is a really windy wedding day, you’ll have hair blowing in your mouth while saying your vows or hair stuck in your lip gloss as it blows across your face (ew).
+Doesn’t that sound frustrating?
+And it makes for some rather unflattering photos of the ceremony…

 Tip #2 Skip the Veil for the Ceremony